cnb1/Algo/README.md

 # Algo

-This program is where trades will be executed.
+This program is where trades will be executed and will have the algorithms